Need to take a Math Placement Test?

 Students are not allowed to take a course above their mathematics placement.
 This policy is strictly enforced for the benefit of the individual student and for the benefit of other students with higher placements.
 Historically, students who have taken a course above their mathematics placement have done worse than students who placed into the course.
 Students are encouraged to take the placement test on campus if they believe their placement is inappropriately low; see below.

 Students are allowed to take any course below their placement.
 This means that a student can choose any course which comes later in this list than the course they placed into: MATH 1310H, 1310 or 1340, 1280, 1230, 1220, 1190, 1150, STAT 2000.

 Mathematics placement tests

-At the beginning of the placement process, students are asked some background questions about what courses they had in high school.
-If they report having had trigonometry, they take Placement Test C. Based on the score on that test, their ACT Math score and subscores (or their SAT Math score), the other mathematics courses they report having had in high school, and their declared major, if any, they may be placed into Math 1310H, 1310 or 1340, or 1280.
-If they perform very poorly on the Placement Test, they are advised to take Placement Test B, described below, or take Math 1150 or Math 99.
+When taking the mathematics placement test, students are asked some background questions about what courses they had in high school.
+If they report having had trigonometry, they take Placement Test C. Based on the score on that test, their ACT/SAT Math score, the other mathematics courses they report having had in high school, and their declared major, if any, they may place into Math 1310H, 1310, 1340, 1280, or 1230.
+If they perform poorly on Math Placement Test C, they are advised to take Math Placement Test B, described below, or take Math 1150, 1190 or 1220 or STAT 2000.

-Students who report having had two years of high school algebra with a grade of C or better, but no trigonometry, take Placement Test B. Based on the same criteria as listed above, they may place into Math 1280, 1220,1150, or 99.
-It is not easy to describe the specifics of the decision tree or the cutoffs, but they take into account the factors listed above and a few subscores relating to intermediate and college algebra material.
+Students who report having had two years of high school algebra with a grade of C or better, but no trigonometry, take Math Placement Test B. Based on the same criteria as listed above, they may place into Math 1280, 1230, 1220, 1190, or 1150.

 Sample Test A